-(2) Observed that this home has a metal roof which is estimated to be 2 years old and in good condition.
-For your reference, the average metal roof can last up to 50 to 70 years and possibly longer depending on maintenance.
+Observed that the roof has 3-tab fiberglass shingles which are estimated to be new.
+For your reference, the average roof with this type of shingles can last up to 18 years and possibly longer depending on the local climate and roof ventilation.